ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/tabbed-navigation.md

 ## Tabs

-Tabs are one of two very common navigation syles within native applications.
+Tabs is one of two very common navigation paradigms within native applications.
 The other is side-menu navigation.
 A tabs navigation page will have a row of tabs either at the top or the bottom of the page.
 Each tab will contain a set of stacked pages.
-We have this stacked paradigm right now with the `TeaDetails` page rendering stacked on top of the `TeaList` page.
+We have the stacked paradigm right now with the `TeaDetails` page rendering stacked on top of the `TeaList` page.
 This same idea carries over to tabbed navigation only each tab will have its own stack.

 This application will have a small number of distinct sections, so tabs make the most sense.